jmcastelo/qGetMirrorList/README.md

 ### Get and select mirrors

-The first thing to do is get a complete, up to date mirror list by pressing the **Get mirror list** button.
+The first thing to do is getting a complete, up to date mirror list by pressing the **Get mirror list** button.
 Once done, the table on the right is populated with mirrors and their properties.
 A mirror can be selected by pressing on its row.
 More than one mirror can be selected, while pressing on the table's top-left corner selects and deselects all of them.
-The button **Show all** can be pressed to return to the complete list.

 ### Filter mirrors and table display

 All check boxes and the country list on the left group are used to filter the mirror list.
 More than one country can be selected.
+The button **Show all** can be pressed to undo all filters and return to the complete list.
 The table can display up to 12 columns which can be toggled on/off with the correspoding check boxes in the **Columns** group.
 The rows of the table can be sorted by pressing the columnn headers.
 The meaning of the least obvious columns follows:

 * Completion percentage: The number of mirror checks that have successfully connected and disconnected from the given URL.
 If this is below 100%, the mirror may be unreliable.
 * Score: A very rough calculation for ranking mirrors.
 Lower is better.